samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> Run 10min up to Easy-Moderate, RPE 6 to warm up, then this week do 8 Hard, RPE
+> Run 10min up to Easy-Moderate, RPE6 to warm up, then this week do 8 Hard,
-> 9, 2-minute efforts, recovering for the same 2 minutes after each; run 10min
+> RPE9, 2-minute efforts, recovering for the same 2 minutes after each; run
-> Easy, RPE 4 to cool down for a total of roughly 50 minutes of running.
+> 10min Easy, RPE4 to cool down for a total of roughly 50 minutes of running.

 ### Friday